*This post may contain affiliate links. Please see my disclosure for more details!*

 Instructions

-• Cream together the Butter and Caster Sugar with an electric beater till smooth – add in the Eggs and Flour and beat again for about about 20-30 seconds on a Medium Speed till combined.
+• Cream together the butter and caster sugar with an electric beater till smooth – add in the eggs and flour and beat again for about about 20-30 seconds on a medium speed until combined.

-• Split the mixture between two bowls and add the vanilla to one half, and the cocoa powder to the other and beat each again till smooth.
-Once combined it might still be a little stiff, so loosen with the Whole Milk, about 2 tbsps each!
+• Split the mixture between two bowls and add the vanilla to one half, and the cocoa powder to the other and beat each again until smooth.
+Once combined it might still be a little stiff, so loosen with the whole milk, about 2 tbsps each!

-• Once finished, pipe your buttercream onto the cupcakes using your favourite tip – I used a Large Star!
+• Once finished, pipe your buttercream onto the cupcakes using your favourite tip.

 • Decorate how you fancy with some sprinkles, or a chocolate drizzle!